Rosacea: Treatment

-The type of rosacea a person has informs the choice of treatment.
+The type of rosacea that a person has will indicate the choice of treatment.
 Mild cases are often not treated at all, or are simply covered up with normal cosmetics.

-Therapy for the treatment of rosacea is not curative, and is best measured in terms of reduction in the amount of facial redness and inflammatory lesions, a decrease in the number, duration, and intensity of flares, and concomitant symptoms of itching, burning, and tenderness.
+Therapy for the treatment of rosacea is not curative and is best measured in terms of a reduction in the amount of facial redness and inflammatory lesions, a decrease in the number, duration, and intensity of flares, and concomitant symptoms of itching, burning, and tenderness.
 The two primary modalities of rosacea treatment are topical and oral antibiotic agents.
 Laser therapy has also been classified as a form of treatment.
 While medications often produce a temporary remission of redness within a few weeks, the redness typically returns shortly after treatment is suspended.
 Long-term treatment, usually 1–2 years, may result in permanent control of the condition for some patients.
-Lifelong treatment is often necessary, although some cases resolve after a while and go into a permanent remission.
+Lifelong treatment is often necessary, although some cases resolve after a while and go into permanent remission.
 Other cases, if left untreated, worsen over time.
-Some people has also reported better results after changing diet.
+Some people have also reported better results after changing diet.
 This is not confirmed by medical studies, even though some studies relate the histamine production to outbreak of rosacea.

 Behavior

-Avoiding triggers that worsen the condition can help reduce the onset of rosacea, but alone will not normally lead to remission except in mild cases.
-Keeping a journal is sometimes recommended to help identify and reduce food and beverage triggers.

-Because sunlight is a common trigger, avoiding excessive exposure to the sun is widely recommended.
-Some people with rosacea benefit from daily use of a sunscreen; others opt for wearing hats with broad brims.
-Like sunlight, emotional stress can also trigger rosacea.
-People who develop infections of the eyelids must practice frequent eyelid hygiene.
+Certain behavioral changes may improve the symptoms of rosacea or prevent exacerbations.
+Keeping a symptoms diary to document potential symptom triggers and avoiding those triggers is recommended.
+Common exacerbating triggers include ultraviolet light and irritant cosmetics, therefore it is recommended that those with rosacea wear sunscreen (with a sun factor protection (SPF) of 30 or greater) and avoid cosmetics.
+If using cosmetics or makeup is desired, then oil-free foundation and concealer should be used.
+Skin astringents, products that can dry the skin and impair the skin barrier, including products with alcohol, menthol, peppermint, camphor, or eucalyptus oil, should generally be avoided.
+People should avoid using exfoliating skin scrubs, cosmetics, or soaps containing sodium laureth sulfate, or waterproof makeup on the affected area, as these products can compromise the skin barrier protection and be difficult to remove.
+Using soap-free cleansers and non-oily moisturizers is preferred if used on the affected area.
+Many skin care products have been specifically formulated for those with sensitive skin or those with conditions such as rosacea.
+Ocular rosacea may be treated with daily gentle eyelid washing using warm water, and artificial tears to lubricate the eye.

-Managing pretrigger events such as prolonged exposure to cool environments can directly influence warm-room flushing.
+Managing pre-trigger events, such as prolonged exposure to cool environments, can directly influence warm-room flushing.